Feature Post

 3. Your Body Becomes More Efficient

 As you lose weight, your body doesn’t have to work as hard to exercise and perform daily tasks, so it won’t burn as many calories.
-It’ll also efficiently perform your workout routine if you stick to the same movements and intensity levels over time.
+It’ll also help you perform your workout routine if you stick to the same movements and intensity levels over time.
 Overall, if you don’t continue to challenge your body, you could reach a weight loss plateau.

 4. Your Body Needs Time to Reset